 A will can be used to determine guardianship of minor children orphaned in the event of a parent’s death.
 Appointing guardianship in a will can save prolonged family strife.

 Trusts can serve a variety of purposes.
 Trusts can be used in relation to personal, investment and tax-planning purposes.

 Essentially, a trust is a three-part legal entity comprised of: a trust maker (grantor or settlor), a trust manager (trustee) and a trust beneficiary.
-In some cases, one person can comprise all three parts or these can be represented by a married couple.
+In some cases, one person can comprise all three parts or these can be represented by a married couple and their children.

 Revocable trusts allow a person to name themselves as trustee to manage assets for themselves as a beneficiary.

 Trusts can have certain advantages, namely that of avoiding probate.
 They can also be used as a tax-shelter for beneficiaries.
 If properly drafted, trusts can remain effective even if the trust-maker dies or becomes incapacitated.

 A power of attorney is a legal document that gives a single party executive control over aspects of an estate, as determined by the estate owner.
 These may be wide-ranging executive powers or limited to specific aspects.
 All powers of attorney terminate upon the death of the estate owner and most will also terminate upon the owner’s incapacitation.